TRAVEL. COVID-19. FLU.

 My vaccination record is incorrect

-If any data on your Vaccination Status Record is incorrect, you should phone the COVID Status Helpline on 0808 196 8565.
+If any data on your Vaccination Status Record is incorrect, you should phone the national vaccination helpline on 0800 030 8013.
 The helpline can only resolve issues in relation to vaccinations administered in Scotland.

 I received one dose of a coronavirus vaccine internationally (outside of the Common Travel Area), and one in Scotland.
 How do I get a record of my vaccination?